Hipparchus-Math/hipparchus/src/site/markdown/userguide/overview.md

 exceptions (and any other exceptions) are thrown are specified in the javadoc method comments.
-In some cases, to be consistent with the [IEEE 754 standard](http://grouper.ieee.org/groups/754/) for floating point arithmetic and with java.lang.Math, Commons Math methods return `Double.NaN` values.
+In some cases, to be consistent with the [IEEE 754 standard](http://grouper.ieee.org/groups/754/) for floating point arithmetic and with java.lang.Math, Hipparchus methods return `Double.NaN` values.
 Conditions under which `Double.NaN` or other special values are returned are fully specified in the javadoc method comments.